Industry News

 Fatal Distraction: 7 Cautionary Tales for IT Managers

-• Disaster Recovery and Business Continuity need to be tested, possibly independently
+• Disaster Recovery and Business Continuity are tested, possibly independently.

 Fatal IT mistake No. 1: Slacking on the back-up